-The H-1B visa is also called a Person in Specialty Occupation Visa.
-This means that you can get this type of U.S work visa if you qualify and are accepted in a specific job position which has the following requirements:
+The H1B visa is also called a Person in Specialty Occupation Visa.
+This means that you qualify for the H1B visa if you are accepted in a specific job position which has the following requirements:

 - Possession of an advanced educational degree such as:

 - A 4 four year Bachelor’s Degree (or equivalent degrees)

 - Advanced training or vocational skills (examples include fashion models)

 - Qualify to work in research and development projects of the US Department of Defense or other government positions.

 - Examples of job positions might be:

 The H1B work visa is initiated by an employer in the United States.
 The employer must have an open job position and they cannot find an American employee who is qualified enough to complete the work.
 This can be any position that requires higher education degrees or that is specialized enough in skills that not many people can do it successfully.

 Then, the employer receives applications from various candidates and if the requirements for the job are fulfilled by a foreign employee, then the US H1B visa process is initiated.

 A US employer is defined as a company or corporation which has an IRS (Internal Revenue Service) number.